dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 Remaining on your mobile device, access and submit your registration form to create a case and then the followup form to add additional properties to that case.
-We'll verify this case was successfully created in CommCareHQ shortly.
+We'll verify this case was successfully created in CommCare HQ shortly.
 After submitting both the Registration and Followup form, press the blue 'Sync with Server' button on the CommCare mobile app's home screen.
-This will ensure the forms on your device are pushed to CommCareHQ.
+This will ensure the forms on your device are pushed to CommCare HQ.

-**This step tests:** When you attempt to build the app, you may see an error "Unable to validate form", this likely indicates that Formplayer isn't running or isn't connected properly to CommCareHQ.
+**This step tests:** When you attempt to build the app, you may see an error "Unable to validate form", this likely indicates that Formplayer isn't running or isn't connected properly to CommCare HQ.
 The act of logging in on your mobile device for the first time automatically syncs with the server.
 Logging in validates that mobile devices are able to connect with the server.

 ## Step 4b: Submitting forms through Web Apps

-'Web Apps' is a method of submitting data to CommCareHQ online and with a desktop or laptop.
+'Web Apps' is a method of submitting data to CommCare HQ online and with a desktop or laptop.
 Web Apps must be enabled separately under your application's Advanced Settings.
-Return to CommCareHQ and then click the gear icon next to your application's name.
+Return to CommCare HQ and then click the gear icon next to your application's name.
 Next, click 'Advanced Settings' to enable Web Apps and save.
 Upon completing this step, a purple banner will appear under your application's name.